We may earn revenue from the products available on this page and participate in affiliate programs. Learn more

 You might give the benefit of the doubt to a sub $200 scope, but what about a sub $90 scope?
 Don’t jump ship yet!
 You’ll want to retract that scoff after you try the Bushnell Banner 2 3-9×40 scope.
 With improved glass over the original Banner model, one-piece aluminum construction, an easy-to-use DOA Ballistic Reticle, and the ability to pair with the Bushnell Ballistics App, you can be sure to have the best performance possible out of a scope that you would expect to cost hundreds of dollars more.

-What to Consider When Choosing a Rifle Scope for Less Than $500
+What To Consider When Choosing a Rifle Scope for Less Than $500

-on the market that cost less than $500, and many of them are suited to different needs.
+There are a lot of different rifle scopes on the market that cost less than $500, and many of them are suited to different needs.
 It’s important to think about what your must-haves are and what your nice-to-haves are.
 Even though you can get a great scope at this price point, you’re likely to have to make some sacrifices somewhere, so putting that list together first helps.

 If you decide that your next gun-related purchase is going to be a budget rifle scope, then here are some of the things you should think about before parting with your hard-earned money: